xjl1998/FoV-MEC-DRL/README.md

 The implementation is in `DRL/model_train.py`

-Optimal AO(located in 'DRL/function_all/"def gen_epsilon_rule_exation'): Exhaust all possible cache layouts and searched for the optimal solution.
+Optimal AO(located in `DRL/function_alldef gen_epsilon_rule_exation`): Exhaust all possible cache layouts and searched for the optimal solution.